MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 - When you enable only the needed features, you can reduce compilation speed.

-- Many creates offer features that optimize the crate and its dependencies for a particular platform (embedded, Wasm), characteristic (speed / size).
+- Many creates offer features that optimize the crate itself and its dependencies for a particular platform (embedded, Wasm) or attribute (speed / size).

 - You often need to look into the source code because many feature flags and conditions aren't documented or visible on [docs.rs](https://docs.rs/).
 Examples: